aharonium/opensiddur.org/posts/HTML/miscellanea/meta-topics/open-source-judaism/community-news/pew-study-of-american-jewry-a-few-grains-of-salt-by-dr-samuel-klausner.html.md

 <body>
 Title: Pew Study of American Jewry: A Few Grains of Salt by Dr. Samuel Klausner<br />
 Primary contributor: samuel.klausner<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=7777">http://opensiddur.org/?p=7777</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=7777">http://opensiddur.org/?p=7777</a>
 <p />
 <hr />